 Cortez Villagers have survived hurricanes, economic depressions and threats to their livelihood from a reduction in fishing grounds and regulations on the fishing industry.
-The residents of this community are passionate about sharing the significance of Cortez Village and the broader maritime history of the area.
+The residents of this community are passionate about sharing the significance of Cortez Village and the broader maritime history of Florida.